The Breast and Cervical Cancer Project (BCCP)

 Ohio’s Breast and Cervical Cancer Project (BCCP) is a program that provides high quality breast and cervical cancer screening, diagnostic testing, and case management services at no cost to eligible women in Ohio.
 In general, Ohio women are eligible for the BCCP if they meet the following criteria:

-- Low income (live in households with incomes equal to or less than 2 times [200 percent of] the federal poverty level;
+- Low income (live in households with incomes equal to or less than 3 times [300 percent of] the federal poverty level);

-- Are 40 years of age or older to receive Pap tests and clinical breast exams; or
+- Are 40 years of age or older to receive a mammogram, Pap tests, and clinical breast exams; or

 The BCCP is operated by five Regional Enrollment Agencies (REAs) that serve multiple counties.
 Women do not have to travel to an REA to enroll in BCCP.
 Enrollment typically takes place over the phone or by mail.